amcelroy/flem-rs/README.md

 ### Changelog 0.6.2
 - Added feature = ["std"]
 - Added `Channel` trait.
 This trait requires features = ["std"].
-It servers as a set of traits that can be used to implement different hardware or to emulate a device.
+It serves as a set of traits that can be used to implement different hardware or to emulate a device.
 It uses the `std` library for threading and `mpsc` channels.
 - Added examples to show how to emulate a device use the `Channel` trait.